EduardoZepeda/coffee-bytes-hugo/content/posts/como-convertir-jpg-a-webp-en-gnu-linux/index.en.md

 If we now compare the sizes of both files we will notice that our new image is **about half the size of its _jpg_** version.

 The quality of the resulting webp file is for you to judge for yourself.
-I found it to be practically the same, with subtle differences; perhaps a very slight loss of contrast, but almost imperceptible.
+I found it to be practically the same, with subtle differences; perhaps a slight loss of contrast, but almost imperceptible.

 ```bash
 du -h *